kralverde/electrum-raven/README.rst

 Running with python3 (recommended for linux/if you have python on your device):

 1. sudo apt-get install python3-pyqt5
-2. sudo python3 -m pip install
+2. sudo apt-get install python3-virtualenv
 3. sudo python3 -m pip install cmake
 4. ./electrum-env